UvinduW/RCAutopilot/README.md

 ## To do:
-- Add software version numbers
+- Confirm software version numbers